frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 📋 **PMs** | Requirements, prioritization |
 | 💼 **Business** | Translate needs to technical solutions |

+> 💡 **How I answer this:**
+>
+> "I work closely with different teams every day.
+With ML Engineers, I collaborate on feature engineering - I prepare the data they need for models and help integrate their predictions back into our pipelines.
+With QA, I define testing strategies and data validation rules together.
+>
+> With Product Managers, I translate business requirements into technical specifications.
+I help them understand what's feasible and how long things take.
+With Business stakeholders, I'm the translator - they tell me what insights they need, and I figure out how to get the data there.
+>
+> The key is communication.
+I avoid technical jargon with non-technical people and focus on outcomes: 'This will give you daily reports instead of weekly' rather than 'I'll implement an incremental ETL pattern.'"

 ---

 ### 📚 Q18.
 How do you stay updated?